Eddie Johns: Career

+"One More Time"

+The French electronic duo Daft Punk used a sample of Johns's 1979 disco song "More Spell on You" on their 2000 song "One More Time".
+Johns never received royalties for the sample, as the publishing company that owns the rights could not trace him.
+Johns is estimated to be owed a sum "in the high six-to-seven-figure range" based on streams alone.

-Johns, who has been destitute for decades, did not receive royalties for the sample.
-A representative for Daft Punk confirmed the use of the sample and that the duo continued to pay royalties to GM Musipro, the French publishing company that owned the rights to "More Spell on You".
+A representative for Daft Punk confirmed the use of the sample and that Daft Punk continued to pay royalties to GM Musipro, the French publishing company that owned the rights to "More Spell on You".
 A representative of GM Musipro said they had never been able to locate Johns, and that they would follow up on the matter after an investigation by the Los Angeles Times in 2021.
-Music industry attorney Erin Jacobson stated during that investigation that "smaller artists are more vulnerable to infringements, but it’s a common problem that the rights owner can’t be found, or the record company has gone out of business, or it’s unclear who owns the rights."
-The substantial royalties available for a musician like Johns could make all the difference in the world regarding his quality of life.
-As for how much those royalties could be, Jacobson estimated that "a song with that amount of streams would be earning in the high six-to-seven-figure range on streams alone."